Women ‘fearful of going out’ in village where Nicola Bulley vanished

 Her mobile phone and the lead and harness for her dog, springer spaniel Willow, were found on a bench close to the River Wyre in St Michael’s on Wyre in the Lancashire countryside.

-Ms Bulley’s husband, engineer Paul Ansell, her parents and sister have pleaded for information.
+Ms Bulley’s partner, engineer Paul Ansell, her parents and sister have pleaded for information.

 Her sister, Louise Cunningham, told Sky News: “Something has got to have been missed.